What is Asperger’s?

 It’s worthy to note that there aren’t any medications approved by the FDA to treat Asperger’s, but if your child is exhibiting symptoms of anxiety or depression, then there are some medicines a doctor could prescribe to treat those symptoms.

 If you’re in the San Diego area and are concerned about your child, reach out to B.I.A.N.C.A. at (888) 815-2676.
 We’re a non-profit organization here to provide funds for therapy in regard to autism and Asperger’s.
 We can assist you in finding the resources you need throughout the San Diego area.
 Another objective of ours is to raise awareness for autism and Asperger’s and to support research towards these disorders.
 Be involved.
 Act now.
-Cure autism.
+Champion autism.